 When you copy a cell, you copy the entire cell, including formulas and their resulting values, and cell formats.
 Cells that you copy or move replace any data in the area where you paste the cells.
-There are some differences in how pasting cells affects an XML list.
-For information on these differences, see "Pasting records" in About XML lists.

 - Copying and moving affects formulas

 - Filtering affects copying and moving

 - Copying to other programs

 - Copying in the Spreadsheet Component differs from Microsoft Excel